Anton Resch: Later life

 Resch was released from Soviet captivity in the mid-1950s.
 Returning to West Germany, Resch died on 16 July 1975 at the age of in his hometown Stolberg.

 Summary of career

 Aerial victory claims

 According to US historian David T. Zabecki, Resch was credited with 91 aerial victories.
-Spick also lists him with 91 aerial victories claimed in 210 combat missions.
+Spick also lists him with 91 aerial victories claimed in 210 combat missions and a mission-to-claim ratio of 2.31.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and also state that he was credited with 91 aerial victories, all of which claimed on the Eastern Front.

 Victory claims were logged to a map-reference (PQ = Planquadrat), for example "PQ 34 Ost 58739".
 The Luftwaffe grid map (Jägermeldenetz) covered all of Europe, western Russia and North Africa and was composed of rectangles measuring 15 minutes of latitude by 30 minutes of longitude, an area of about 360 sqmi.
 These sectors were then subdivided into 36 smaller units to give a location area 3 × 4 km in size.